Frequently Asked Questions

 Why can’t I see self and peer responses in my Reporting dashboard?

 Once you have collected your data, you will want to take a look at the results in your Reporting dashboard.
 You might notice that the system says you have no peer or self-assessors, and that the system has categorised them as public responses.
 This will most likely be because you used the incorrect links for your peer and self-assessors.
 The system does not know which survey in your evaluation is for which respondent group.
 It is down to you to ‘tell’ the system by either using the online/interview/display link (this will always record the response as public), or you will need to write the respondents’ email addresses in the boxes shown on the ‘Invite’ tab and then use the links that have been generated, unique to them.
 For more information on this, please see this video.
-There is also guidance on this in the Platform Guide, pages 10-12.
+There is also guidance in Creating an Evaluation.

 In the Reporting Dashboard, why does the system say I haven’t gathered enough data to populate the Experiences and Expectations section?